SarafAnzumShreya/shreya/content/publications/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: I present DB-FGA-Net, a double-backbone network integrating VGG16 and Xception with a Frequency-Gated Attention (FGA) Block to capture complementary local and global features for brain tumor classification.
-Unlike previous studies, my model achieves state-of-the-art performance without data augmentation, demonstrating robustness to variably sized datasets.
-For transparency, I integrated Grad-CAM to visualize tumor regions, bridging model predictions with clinical interpretability.
-The framework achieves 99.24% accuracy on the 7K-DS dataset for 4-class classification, and I developed a GUI for real-time use, supporting reliable clinical translation in brain tumor diagnosis.
+abstract: Brain tumors are a challenging problem in neuro-oncology, where early and precise diagnosis is important for successful treatment.
+Deep learning-based brain tumor classification methods often rely on heavy data augmentation which can limit generalization and trust in clinical applications.
+In this paper, we propose a double-backbone network integrating VGG16 and Xception with a Frequency-Gated Attention (FGA) Block to capture complementary local and global features.
+Our model achieves highly competitive performance without augmentation which demonstrates robustness to variably sized and distributed datasets.
+For further transparency, Grad-CAM is integrated to visualize the tumor regions based on which the model is giving prediction, bridging the gap between model prediction and clinical interpretability.
+The proposed framework achieves 99.24% accuracy on the 7K-DS dataset for the 4-class setting, along with 98.68% and 99.85% in the 3-class and 2-class settings, respectively.
+On the independent 3K-DS dataset, the model generalizes with 95.77% accuracy, outperforming several baseline methods under the same experimental setting.
+To further support clinical usability, we developed a graphical user interface (GUI) that provides real-time classification and Grad-CAM-based tumor localization.
+These findings suggest that augmentation-free, interpretable, and deployable deep learning models such as DB-FGA-Net hold strong potential for reliable clinical translation in brain tumor diagnosis.

 # Summary.
 An optional shortened abstract.
 summary: I propose DB-FGA-Net, an augmentation-free deep learning model for interpretable brain tumor classification, achieving state-of-the-art results with Grad-CAM visualizations.